nuclecloud/Python/README.md

 print('New user id= '+newUser.id)
 ```

 Login a user and print its token.
+Project Id to get from [Nucle.cloud](https://nucle.cloud) dashboard.
 ```
 from Nucle.Cloud import *